leighlawhon/leighlawhon.github.io/_posts/2023-09-10-webdesign.markdown

 ---

 ## Introduction
-As a graphic designer I created many infographics for companies such as Blackboard, the Scitor and the Smithsonian Institute.
-Below are some examples of my work.
+As a designer I designed, developed the User Exeprience and developed many sites.
+Below are a few of my favorites:

 <div id="nanogallery2"></div>